lguy/course-microbial-genomics/episodes/blast.Rmd

 The goal of this exercise is to practice with the command line-based version of `BLAST`.
 It is also the first step in building phylogenetic trees, namely by gathering homologous sequences that will then be aligned.
 The alignment is finally used to build a tree.

-The whole exercise is based on RpoB, the [&Beta;-subunit of the bacterial RNA polymerase](https://en.wikipedia.org/wiki/RpoB).
+The whole exercise is based on RpoB, the [&beta;-subunit of the bacterial RNA polymerase](https://en.wikipedia.org/wiki/RpoB).
 This protein is essential to the cell, and present in all bacteria and plastids.
 It is also very conserved, and thus suitable for deep-scale phylogenies.

 ### BLAST